Eventador/eventador.github.io/_documentation/getting_started_guide.md

 You produce data to Eventador using a REST interface, and consume data via the same REST interface.
 The REST interface also provides control over Kafka topics and schema.
 You can create multiple pipelines to form more complex event processing systems.

 You may also consume data via the SQL Interface.
-The SQL Interface is based on PipelineDB/PostgreSQL and allows you to build 'continuous views' to aggregate, query, and perform stream processing in real time.
+The SQL Interface is based on PipelineDB/PostgreSQL and allows you to build 'continuous views' to aggregate, time-slice, and perform stream processing in real time.
 The PostgreSQL API provides access to a massive eco-system of SQL compliant tools and drivers.
 You can build complex programs and algorithms or simply point a reporting tool at the SQL Interface.

 Getting started with Eventador takes just a few simple steps.